cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 Let's query the database to see the results of this change in the completion filter:

-`dbdm SUMMARIZE -c Metagenomes -t evaluation`
+`dbdm SUMMARIZE -c MSResults -t evaluation`

 <!-- ![](https://cjneely10.github.io/files/phylosanity-ini-3.png) -->
 <pre><code>SUMMARIZE:	View summary of all tables in database
- Project root directory:	Metagenomes
+ Project root directory:	MSResults
- Name of database:		Metagenomes.db
+ Name of database:		MSResults.db

 *******************************************************************************************
 	     Table Name:	evaluation